Offych/JS-Complete-Guide/readme.md

 16. Convert Data types parseInt(userInput.value) === +userInput.value (for example )
 number.toString(), mixing numbers and strings only + works as concatenation, * / - works as math and result typeof will be a number!
 17. Avoid repeteatable code.
 Split it into consts or function to further usage.
-18. Functions, connecting buttons to funcitons
+18. Functions, connecting buttons to functions, refactoring
+19. Comments in the code //  /*  */